-What’s certain is that it’s a time of change; you’re saying goodbye to the 9-to-5 and saying hello to a freedom you haven’t had for decades.
-Taking full advantage of this newfound freedom is the key to a happy retirement, so here’s our definitive list of the best things about retirement living:
+What’s certain is that it’s a time of change; you’re saying goodbye to the 9-to-5 grind and saying hello to a freedom that you haven’t tasted for decades.
+Taking full advantage of this newfound opportunity is the key to a happy retirement, so here’s our fantastic four reasons to get the best from your retirement:

-Insurance company LV found that half of people use their retirement to spend more time on a hobby.
-It makes perfect sense after all; you’ve got more time and a bit of spare cash, so why not start attending that trapeze class you’ve always wanted to?
+Dorset-based insurance company, LV= have found that half of people use their retirement to spend more time on a hobby.
+It makes perfect sense after all; you’ve got more time and a bit of spare cash, so why not start indulging in that trapeze class you’ve always wanted to?

 Do you have friends you’d like to see more regularly?
-Or perhaps some family abroad you haven’t touched base with in a while?
-Retirement is your opportunity to dust down the rolodex and say hello to some old faces.
+Or perhaps family abroad you haven’t bonded with in a while?
+Retirement is your opportunity to renew friendships and roll back the years with some familiar faces.
 Far from winding down socially, many retirees use their time to go on group holidays with friends or visit their children and grandchildren.
 Our residents are no different – they’re a social bunch.